aimeemisaki/Project1_Ceelo/README.md

 ## MVP Goals
 ___
-* Render start screen/canvas that displays instructions that disasapears after clicking button to go to game screen
+* Render start screen that displays instructions that disasapears after clicking button to go to game screen
-* Render game screen/canvas with 3 dices
+* Render game screen with 3 dices
-* Render 3 random number generators (text inserted) for the dices that are bing rolled
+* Render 3 random number generators (text inserted) for the dices that are being rolled
 * Create conditional combinations for automatic win, automatic loss and roll again
 * Automatically reset game when player must roll again
 * Functional buttons to start and reset game